A12 concrete surface repairs and maintenance

 Estimated cost £15 million

-We are carrying out repairs to the existing north and south bound concrete road surface along the A12 from junction 15 Webb Farm Interchange to junction 19 Boreham Interchange.
-The work includes repairs to the concrete road surface, repainting white lining and replacing road studs (cat’s eyes.)
-Once complete, there will be a smoother and safer road surface.
+We have carried out repairs to the existing north and south bound concrete road surface along the A12 from junction 15 Webb Farm Interchange to junction 19 Boreham Interchange.
+The work included repairs to the concrete road surface, repainting white lining and replacing road studs (cat’s eyes).
+More information about the work carried out is available in the final scheme newsletter.

-Whilst the road is closed, alongside the road surface repairs we'll also take the opportunity to do routine maintenance jobs, such as tidying the verges, emptying the drains, road sweeping and checking and tightening the central reservation safety barriers.
+While the road was closed, alongside the road surface repairs, we also took the opportunity to do routine maintenance jobs, such as tidying the verges, emptying the drains, road sweeping and checking and tightening the central reservation safety barriers.

 Construction expected to start late 2022